 In 2015, Bord Bia reported that consumer demand for poultry had continued to rise year-on-year, with retail sales of fresh and chilled poultry reaching 40,000 tonnes, contributing to the average EU consumption per capita of 22kg.
 The world has truly gone chicken wing mad over the past few years, with the National Chicken Council of America reporting that our friends across the pond enjoy a whopping 1.38 billion wings during Super Bowl weekend alone.
-They're so popular in Ireland right now that a chicken wing festival was held in Bray this summer, with over 20 stalls visited by thousands of people from all over the country.
+They're so popular in Ireland that a chicken wing festival has been held in Bray, with over 20 stalls visited by thousands of people from all over the country.

 As with all chicken, wings are very high in protein and are a great source of iron.
 They also have a high content of B6 vitamins.
 They are usually cheaper than the breasts and can be bought bone in or out and with the skin on or off.
 Bone-in is usually the most widely available and often comes with the skin on.
 Skin-on wings are a little fattier than skin-off (and certainly more so than lean chicken breasts), but the skin provides a layer of protection to the meat, helping to ensure it doesn't dry out too much.

 A chicken wing is actually composed of two parts, the drumette and the wingette.
 To break the wing down into these two parts, the wing needs to be flattened out and the wing tip removed.
 Then, use a sharp knife to cut through the joint between the drumette and wingette to separate the two.